python-software-federation/psf2025/README.md

 **Deadline for voting: September 16, 14 UTC** (opens Sep 2)

-Information on this will be (hopefully) published by PSF in due time.

-3. vote (instructions to be added)
+3. vote

+* after successful registration, you should receive an e-mail from PSF to vote
+* IMPORTANT: if you have not received this by Sep 2, check your spam folder

+Recommended candidates:

+* Franz Kiraly
+* Abigail Dogbe
+* Agata Skamruk
+* Arjun Suresh

-4. optionally: let us know you voted!
-And join the Python Software Federation movement (our form to be added here)
+5. optionally: let us know you voted!

 ## Election Programme